dmavrides/dmavrides.github.io/_pages/about.md

 * A collection of <a href="https://dmavrides.github.io/recs/">recommendations</a> of various kinds
 * A collection of <a href="https://dmavrides.github.io/year-archive/">blog posts</a> and <a href="https://dmavrides.github.io/thoughts/">shorter-form thoughts</a>

-You can reach me at dylan dot mavrides at gmail.
+You can reach me at dylan dot mavrides at gmail
+You can leave me anonymous feedback of any kind <a href="https://www.admonymous.co/dmavrides">here</a>